JuKu/island-exploration-rts/README.md

-# island-exploration-rts
+# Island Exploration RTS

-A new game based on the idea of cultures, anno and the settlers 3 (prototype!).
+A new game based on the idea of cultures, anno ® and the settlers 3 ® (prototype!).